That's the Nerd fighting against ROB the Robot for his shitty games.

 Towards the end of his second Dr. Jekyll and Mr. Hyde review, the Nerd does a philosophical rant about how the game is the greatest game of all time, and how it parallels human life.
 He concludes the review, however, by saying that "The game fucking sucks!"

-In the ROB Review, after the Nerd is attacked and lectured by ROB about how he (ROB) was Nintendo's hero, the Nerd grabbing a Mario doll and proclaiming "This is my hero!", and then using it to beat up ROB.
+After the Nerd is attacked and lectured by ROB about how ROB was Nintendo's hero, the Nerd grabs a Mario doll, proclaims "This is my hero!", and uses it to beat up ROB.

-And after that, when ROB supposedly kills the Nerd and transforms every game into either Gyromite or Stack-Ups, the Nerd starts recalling many of the shitty games he reviewed, thinking "No more (name of game)?".
+And after that, when ROB supposedly kills the Nerd and transforms every game into either Gyromite or Stack-Up, the Nerd starts recalling many of the shitty games he reviewed, thinking "No more (name of game)?".
 His self-answer to that?
-"I WON'T FUCKING HAVE IT!!"
+"I WON'T FUCKINGHAVE IT!!"
 Cue Awesome.

 Also, a very minor one, the fact that he sawed two NES controllers in half and taped them together just to make a specialized controller for Gyromite!!!

-After discovering that the modern Godzilla video games are so much cooler than the ones he played as a kid, the Nerd lets out a "FUCK!" set to Godzilla's roar, trashes his cartridge racks in rage, and proceeds to realise that, since he's used all the swears in existence, he needs to make up a new one.
+After discovering that the modern Godzilla video games are so much cooler than the ones he played as a kid, the Nerd lets out a "FUCK!" set to Godzilla's roar, trashes his cartridge racks in rage, and proceeds to realize that, since he's used all the swears in existence, he needs to make up a new one.
 Which is bleeped out, because "it's that bad".
+He said "scunt".